tenancy/laravel-websockets-bridge/readme.md

+<aside>This was created in 2 hours and has not been tested.
+I can't even guarantee there's a need beyond what `beyondcode/laravel-websockets` provides natively.
+It goes without saying that this exists without warranty of success.</aside>

 # How to install:
 1. Run `composer require tenancy/laravel-websockets-bridge`
    * You should already have `hyn/multi-tenant` and `beyondcode/laravel-websockets` installed following each package's documented install process.